Abban/jQuery-Ajax-File-Upload/README.md

 Plugin to add support for file uploads using jQuery $.ajax()

-##What is this
+##What is this?
-All this plugin does is grab the files from file fields on change then when you submit your form it does a pre-ajax call to your back-end with the file post data.
-After uploading, information about those files is passed back and appended to a normal $.ajax() call.
+All this plugin does is:

+1. Grab the files from file fields on change events and adds the data to an array
+2. On form submit it does a pre-ajax call to the back-end with the file post data.
+3. After uploading, information about those files is passed back and appended to a normal $.ajax() call.

 ## Usage
 It's easy enough to use, just include it on your page and attach it to your form with: